cdk8s-team/cdk8s/packages/cdk8s-plus/README.md

 ## Letter Of Intent

 We strive to develop this library with full transparency and as much community feedback and contributions as possible.
 To that end, we publish this development version.
-We acknowledge it might be lacking substantial capabilities, and is currently focused around experimentation and gathering feedback.
+The lack of features/capabilities is intentional, we look forward to build and expand this framework with the help of the community.

 > If you are interested in contributing, see [Contribution Guide](./CONTRIBUTING.md).